 How to Shop Vintage Stores Like an Interior Designer

 When it comes to shopping vintage stores, start by getting excited!
-I find there’s something exhilarating about seeing a piece, connecting with it, and re-imagining it in a modern way.
-As I’m shopping for antiques, I also think about the design, where it originated from, and its functionality.
-I want my clients to be able to use the piece even if it’s vintage.
-Some of my best finds have been in vintage shops like Reeves Antiques or on 1stdibs.
+We find there’s something exhilarating about seeing a piece, connecting with it, and re-imagining it in a modern way.
+As our team shopping for antiques, we also think about the design, where it originated from, and its functionality.
+We want our clients to be able to use the piece even if it’s vintage.
+Some of our best finds have been in vintage shops like Reeves Antiques or on 1stdibs.
 Their unique, one-of-a-kind items have added a timeless richness to our interior designs.
-That being said, here are my top tips to shop vintage stores like an interior designer.
+That being said, here are our top tips to shop vintage stores like an interior designer.

 Instead of going shopping with the intent of finding a certain piece, go in with an open mind.
 This gives you the freedom to browse and take it all in.
 You never know what little treasure you might find.
 Then again, you may not find something today, and that’s okay.
 Or you may find a piece you love but don’t need – that’s okay too!
 When you don’t limit yourself to looking for specific things, you can end up finding exactly what you need without even knowing it.

 . #2 LOOK FOR HIGH QUALITY WHEREVER YOU SHOP .